Charles Minlend

 Charles Arnaud Minlend (born May 15, 1973) is a Cameroonian-Canadian former professional basketball player.
 A 6-foot-6 forward, he played his four years of college basketball at St. John's over 5 seasons (he redshirted one year).
 After going undrafted in the 1997 NBA draft he started his professional career in France where he played in the LNB Pro B with Poissy-Chatou and then moved to the LNB Pro A where he spent two seasons.
 He then played three seasons in Israel with Maccabi Givat Shmuel, and was named the 2003 Israeli Basketball Premier League MVP after being the top scorer in 2003 (25.3 points per game).
 After leaving Israel he moved to South Korea, where he played four seasons and won another scoring title in 2004.
 He retired in 2008 after playing one season in Ukraine.

-High school career
+Early life

 After having lived in West Germany and Canada in his early years, he spent his senior year of high school at St. Thomas More School in Oakdale, Connecticut, United States, where he averaged 24 points and 14 rebounds per game.